 \subsection{Proof of Lemma~\ref{WitnessTreeLemma}}

-Throughout the proof, we will be using ideas and definitions from~\cite{Kolmofocs}.
+Throughout the proof, we will use ideas and definitions from~\cite{Kolmofocs}.
 We also note that we will assume w.l.o.g. that algorithm $\mathcal{A}$ follows a deterministic flaw choice strategy.
-This is because randomized flaw choice strategies can equivalently be interpreted as convex combination of deterministic ones (and therefore, randomized strategies can be seen as taking expectation over determenistic ones).
+This is because randomized flaw choice strategies can equivalently be interpreted as convex combination of deterministic ones (and therefore, randomized strategies can be seen as taking expectation over deterministic ones).

 For a trajectory $\Sigma$ of length $t$ we define